sbgn/sbgn.github.io/pages/learnerscards.md

 <br />

+## ER Learner's Reference Card

+The learner's reference card for the Entity Relationship language is in preparation.

 ## Acknowledgement

 The SBGN learner's reference cards have been developed following the example of the [CellDesigner's notation card](http://celldesigner.org/features.html).